NickATC/Password_Generator/README.md

 -Error detection not working.
 If user enters a letter instead of a number, program fails :(

 *Planned for version 0.3:
 -To implement the data base.
 -To improve the GUI to allow access to stored passwords.
 User will be able to create, modify, and delete passwords within the Password Manager program.
 -Of course, to kill the 2 main bugs!

+***To execute this program, 3 files must be in the same folder:
+-main.py (the one you must run to execute the Password_Manager)
+-passgen.ico (the icon)
+-and password_tips.txt (some tips to show the importance of secure passwords)

 Since this is my first project, this will be a WIP.
 Still learning a lot of things.

 I know...
 I know this same program exists out there as freeware or payware (Keepass, 1pass, etc)...
 But I want to make something that solves one of my main problems in my computers.
 And I'll do it as I improve my coding skills.